Whitey Bulger: Massachusetts Lottery

 In the summer of 1991, Bulger and Weeks, along with associates Patrick and Michael Linskey, came into possession of a winning Massachusetts Lottery ticket which had been bought at a store he owned.
 The four men shared a prize of around US$14 million.
 Bulger was widely thought to have obtained his share of the jackpot illegitimately.

 Downfall

+After Connolly retired from the FBI in December 1990, Bulger and Flemmi were "closed" as informants as the bureau no longer desired their services.
 In April 1994, a joint task force of the DEA, the Boston Police, and the Massachusetts State Police launched a probe of Bulger's illegal gambling operations.
 The FBI, by this time considered compromised, was not informed.
 After a number of bookmakers agreed to testify to having paid protection money to Bulger, a federal case was built against him under the Racketeer Influenced and Corrupt Organizations Act (RICO).